tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 io_uring is _also_ the only reasonable way to have truly asynchronous disk io on Linux and comes with improved throughput to boot.
 But these benefits are secondary to the interface being a natural fit for the problem.

+io_uring interacts with static allocation in an interesting way.
+Any asynchronous operation requires saving a resumption context somewhere.
+Usually the context is heap allocated, but this is incompatible with static allocation.
+In TigerBeetle, each component stores its own resumption contexts.
+For example, the `Journal` holds a fixed-size array of `Write` structures with callback contexts.
+The contexts from different components are organized by `IO` into a single intrusive linked list.
+This way, `IO` can manage arbitrary many in-flight IO operations without a hard-coded upper bound.
+And yet, the total amount of concurrency is limited.
+The limit is implicit, it is the sum of per-component explicit limits.

 ### Time